 High performance and cost-effectiveness are two key elements in democratizing safety.
 Today, LeddarTech enables OEMs and Tier 1-2s to unlock new levels of perception performance by leveraging proprietary low-level fusion and perception technology.
 LeddarTech has delivered two comprehensive front-view products, LVF-E (entry) and LVF-H (high), that cost-effectively provide the performance required to reach 5-star safety ratings.

-LeddarVision perception stack extends safety features support with detected objects trajectory prediction, perception decomposition, ODD analysis, and extending the supported object detection range to over 200 m.
+LeddarVision perception stack extends safety features support with detected objects trajectory prediction, perception decomposition and ODD analysis, and extends the supported object detection range to over 200 m.
 LVF-H’s superior object detection performance extends to occluded VRUs and vehicles, providing early warning in NCAP-tested scenarios (e.g., occluded cyclist tests).
-Its ability to detect and track objects under poor weather conditions such as fog, rain, and snow and even when the camera is saturated against direct sunlight makes safe and reliable ADAS a reality.
+Its ability to detect and track objects under poor weather conditions such as fog, rain and snow and even when the camera is saturated against direct sunlight makes safe and reliable ADAS a reality.
 In addition, the system’s capability to detect and track objects if the camera fails and to continue operation despite a dirty lens are examples of how LeddarVision outperforms legacy object-level fusion solutions and realizes strong NCAP performance.
-LeddarVision’s demonstrated performance in reducing false alarms, small object detection, superior object separation, and position measurement accuracy in highway scenarios form the basis of a perception system designed to deliver 5-star safety rating.
+LeddarVision’s demonstrated performance in reducing false alarms, small object detection, superior object separation and position measurement accuracy in highway scenarios form the basis of a perception system designed to deliver a 5-star safety rating.

-Road safety has and continues to go through incremental changes.
-Vehicle safety solutions have traditionally revolved around mechanical innovations such as airbags, seatbelts, and stronger frames.
+Road safety has undergone and continues to experience incremental changes.
+Vehicle safety solutions have traditionally revolved around mechanical innovations such as airbags, seatbelts and stronger frames.
 However, the future of road safety will be determined by a vehicle’s ability to avoid or mitigate an accident, and to achieve this a robust performing fusion and perception software is required.
-The perception system must be scalable, offer high performance in a variety of scenarios, conditions, and environments, and be cost-effective to accelerate adoption.
+The perception system must be scalable, offer high performance in a variety of scenarios, conditions and and environments, and be cost-effective to accelerate adoption.
 LeddarTech’s two front-view products (LVF-E and LVF-H) are two distinct comprehensive low-level fusion and perception software products that optimally combine sensor modalities for Level 2/2+ ADAS applications to enable a 5-star NCAP 2025/GSR 2022 rating.

-Click HERE to see Part one of this two-part Blog Series
+Click HERE to see Part one of this two-part white paper series